WinWorld Forum Rules and Information

 Optionally, you may post the link as an "offer" in the "Offers and Requests" sub forum.

 You may request a software title in the Offers and Requests sub forum.
-Request must meet our definition of acceptable abandonware.
+Requests must meet our definition of acceptable abandonware.
 Please note that requesting DMCAed titles like Windows XP or Office 2000 or later are not allowed.